 Would you like a well-moderated forum, for example?

-If you’ve commented on TP before: Unfortunately, Disqus didn’t give us full control of our data, so while we could import old comments and usernames, we couldn’t tie them to cloned user accounts/emails.
+If you’ve commented on TP before today: Unfortunately, Disqus didn’t give us full control of our data, so while we could import old comments and usernames, we couldn’t tie them to cloned user accounts/emails.
 So if you want to recapture the same username/comments you left through Disqus on TP before, send us a note and we’ll do it manually.
 Otherwise you can just start fresh.